FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 The JavaScript Code builds the shapes inside the HTML-document and saves the whiteboard in the browsers localStorage before unloading the page.
 So that the previous state is recreated upon browser reloads.

 ## 7. [WebExample](WebExample)
-The Whiteboard implimentation uses the [express](https://www.npmjs.com/package/express) module on the server-side, to create a file server that destiburtes the static file to its clients from the public folder.
-To have a constistent state of the Whiteboard across clients the server establishes socket connections.
-To transmit messages over the WebSocket-protocal we use the module [socket.io](https://www.npmjs.com/package/socket.io) which takes care of the underlaying protocol so that we can easily define new types of socket messages and how they are handled.
+The Whiteboard implementation uses the [express](https://www.npmjs.com/package/express) module on the server-side in the `index.js`, to create a file-server that distributes the static file to its clients from the `/public` folder.
+To have a consistent state of the Whiteboard across clients the server establishes socket connections and broadcasts all changes on the whiteboard.
+To transmit messages over the WebSocket-protocol we use the module [socket.io](https://www.npmjs.com/package/socket.io) which takes care of the handshake upon connection and the underlying protocol, so that we can easily define new types of socket messages and how they are handled.

-For the css styling we use [bulma](https://bulma.io/) that has well designed components.

 The Server handles the following socket messages:
     `"connection", "disconnect", "create shape", "create shape", "move shape"`

 The Clients handle:
     `"whiteboard", "new user", "user disconnected", "create shape", "delete shape", "move shape", "refresh"`

+For the UI design and CSS-styling we use [bulma](https://bulma.io/) that has designed and responsive components.
+In the `/sass` folder we import the [bulma](https://bulma.io/) classes and define additional styles, such as the hover behavior for the delete button.

 To test the Whiteboard Web-Application, first install the npm package-manager and nodeJS:
 For Linux-Systems: